-Our interventional pulmonologists have been trained in the United States, Germany, and Korea under renowned leaders in the field.
-We have the highest volume in rigid bronchoscopy annually in the country, and we work closely with anaesthesiologists who have a special interest in advanced airway management and ventilation techniques.
+Our interventional pulmonologists have been trained in Korea, United States and Germany under renowned leaders in the field.
+We have the highest annual case volume in rigid bronchoscopy in Singapore, and work closely with anesthesiologists who have a special interest in advanced airway management and ventilation techniques.

 These procedures are also performed in the ILEC.
 For more information regarding pleuroscopy, please click on the video link below.

-Adj Asst Prof Melvin Tay Chee Kiang
+Clin Asst Prof Melvin Tay Chee Kiang (RB)

-Dr Carrie Leong Kah Lai
+Clin Asst Prof Carrie Leong Kah Lai (PS)

-Dr Ken Goh Junyang
+Dr Ken Goh Junyang (PS)